berdal84/nodable/libs/googletest-release-1.10.0/googletest/docs/pump_manual.md

 As a result, authors of such libraries often have to write scripts to generate their implementation.
-However, our experience is that it's tedious to write such scripts, which tend to reflect the structure of the generated code poorly and are often hard to read and edit.
+However, our experience is that it's tedious to write such scripts, which tend to type the structure of the generated code poorly and are often hard to read and edit.
 For example, a small change needed in the generated code may require some non-intuitive, non-trivial changes in the script.
 This is especially painful when experimenting with the code.